pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

   * In the interactive mode prepending the command-group name with the ``--namespace`` option.
-  * Using the ``--namespace/-n`` command option to define a namespace on subcommands that specify this option.
+  * Using the ``--namespace/-n`` command option to define a namespace on commands that specify this option.
   * Executing a command that looks in multiple namespaces (ex. ``class find``).
 * **--user/-u** - User name for the WBEM server if a user name is required to authenticate the client.